- 06

 Learn about sherry in the sherry capital, do the corresponding tastings, have lunch there and then travel to the coastal town of Cadiz to see its gorgeous colonial architecture.

 Day 3: Seville.
-Historical private palaces and bike tour.
+Historic private palaces and bike tour.
 Overnight in Seville.

 In the morning, visit the majestic private palaces that are open to the public in Seville old town (Casa Pilatos, Palacio de las Dueñas and Casa de la Condesa de Lebrija).
 Then eat something to gather energies for a late afternoon exploration by bike of Plaza de España, Plaza de America, Parque de María Luisa, the Guadalquivir River and Torre del Oro.
 Overnight in Seville.